Skip to footer content

 pdf417.SaveAsTiff("product_pdf417.tiff");

-Each barcode symbology has specific characteristics and use cases in mobile applications.
+Each barcode symbology has specific characteristics and use cases.
 EAN-13 and UPC-A require numeric-only input and automatically calculate check digits for retail scanning accuracy.
 DataMatrix excels at encoding large amounts of data in minimal space, making it ideal for tracking electronic components and pharmaceuticals.
-PDF417 supports extensive data storage with built-in error correction levels, commonly used in transportation and identification documents.
+PDF417 supports extensive data storage with built-in error correction, commonly used in transportation and identification documents.

+The library automatically validates input data against format requirements and throws descriptive exceptions for invalid inputs.
+This validation ensures generated barcodes comply with international ISO standards and scan reliably with commercial barcode readers used in retail and logistics.
 Learn more about choosing the right barcode format for your specific use case.

-The .NET barcode library automatically validates input data against format requirements and throws descriptive exceptions for invalid inputs.
-This validation ensures generated barcodes comply with international ISO standards and scan reliably with commercial barcode readers used in retail and logistics environments.

-How to Customize and Export Barcodes?
+How Do You Customize and Export Barcodes for Mobile UIs?

 var barcode = BarcodeWriter.CreateBarcode("CUSTOM-2024", BarcodeEncoding.Code128);